Home

 five, inconsecutive

-Transgenderists and their supporters and friends decided to literally
+Transgender ("G.L.B.T.") people and their non-Gay supporters and straight friends

-fight back.
-As an assembled group we finally, bravely and
+stand-up and fight back!
+As an assembled group we

 Why did this Gay civil rights rebellion finally happen?

-Over the years continuing to the present time, there have been many
+Over the decades, continuing to the present time, there have been many

-instances of the New York City Police Department and legislators
+instances of the New York City Police Department ("NYCPD") and even elected legislators

 and their friends and supporters.
 These abuses continue --